ION-Racing-UiS/WinAD-Interface/README.md

         * Solution: Optimize subshell implementation run (maybe) run properly
             * Context: User registration does not function properly (Running from IIS server)
             * Problem: User is registered, but not with any attibutes
-            * Solution: Try different webserver i.e. apache
+            * Solution: Try different webserver i.e. apache or running (any adice???).
+May possibly run the user registration in a different server on a seperate process?